 I track my bank accounts with free money management tools that manage my budget, transactions, and all of my accounts for me.

-I suggest taking a look at Personal Capital or Power Wallet to track your transactions and Manilla to file away your statements.
+I suggest taking a look at Empower or Power Wallet to track your transactions and Manilla to file away your statements.
 I use those sites regularly and love how they help me manage my accounts and keep track of balances.

 How Do You Do Checking?

 What bank do you use for your checking account?
 Do you have multiple accounts for different purposes at different banks?
 Share your strategy, what you like, what you don’t like, and any questions in the comments.

 This post was originally published on March 11, 2013 and updated on June 16, 2021.